James Harper-Orr

-James Harper-Orr (18 October 1878 – 19 March 1956) was a Scottish cricketer and field hockey player who competed in the 1908 Summer Olympics.
+James Harper-Orr (18 October 1878 – 19 March 1956) was a cricketer and field hockey player from Scotland who competed in the 1908 Summer Olympics.

-Playing career
+Biography

 In 1908 Harper-Orr won the bronze medal as member of the Scotland field hockey team.

-He competed for the Scotland national cricket team in 3 matches during 1912–13, scoring 91 runs over five innings.
+Harper-Orr played club hockey for Edinburgh and would later captain the Scotland hockey team.
+He also competed for the Scotland national cricket team in 3 matches during 1912–13, scoring 91 runs over five innings.

 In 1911 he is listed as living at 67 Northumberland Street in Edinburgh's Second New Town.